dcsaorg/DCSA-OpenAPI/bkg/v2/README.md

 - `202` response code added to all endPoints
 - maxLength of `value` property of all references changed from `100` --> `35` (in order to align with EDI)
 - `CustomReference` now allows a list of values
-- support for multiple `ECP` (Empty Contianer Positioning) locations
+- support for multiple `ECP` (Empty Container Positioning) locations

 ## All changes
 - API description updated